So3krates: Equivariant attention for interactions on arbitrary length-scales in molecular systems: Appendix

-In order to make the comparison to the \textsc{sGDML}~\cite{chmiela2019sgdml} model as fair as possible, we only train on force labels (setting $\beta = 1$ in the loss function \cf\eq\eqref{eq:loss}).
-When only training on forces, however, the resulting energy predictions are likely to be shifted \wrt the correct energy values, due to vanishing constants when taking the derivative.
+When only training on forces, the resulting energy predictions are likely to be shifted \wrt the correct energy values, due to vanishing constants when taking the derivative.
 Since force fields are conservative vector fields, one can define the following loss for the constant $c$ as

 where index $i$ runs over the $M$ data points, $R_i \in \RN{n \times 3}$ are the atomic coordinates and $E_i$ is the reference value of the PES.
 The functions $\mathbf{f}_{\mathrm{F}}: \RN{n \times 3} \mapsto \RN{n \times 3}$ and $f_{\mathrm{E}}: \RN{n \times 3} \mapsto \RN{}$ are the force and energy function, respectively.
 Minimization \wrt to $c$ then gives